gigalixir/gigalixir-cli/docs/source/main.rst

 .. _`PaperTrail`: https://papertrailapp.com/
 .. _`Running Elixir and Phoenix projects on a cluster of nodes`: https://dockyard.com/blog/2016/01/28/running-elixir-and-phoenix-projects-on-a-cluster-of-nodes
 .. |signup details| replace:: Create an account using the following command.
 It will prompt you for your email address and password.
 You will have to confirm your email before continuing.
 It will also prompt you for credit card information.
 GIGALIXIR currently does not offer a free trial, but we do offer a `money back guarantee`_.
 Please don't hesitate to use it.
-.. |set up app for deploys| replace:: This command will let GIGALIXIR know you intend to deploy this app so it can set up the necessary prerequisites needed to do so.
-It will also set up a git remote so you can later run`git push gigalixir`.
+.. |set up app for deploys| replace:: To create your app, run the following command.
+It will also set up a git remote so you can later run :bash:`git push gigalixir`.
 This must be run from within a git repository folder.
+An app name will be generated for you, but you can also optionally supply an app name if you wish.
+There is currently no way to change your app name.
 .. _`The Twelve-Factor App's Config Factor`: https://12factor.net/config